 Healthy Blood Vessels

-Furthermore, studies have shown that a high intake of low-fat dairy products, particularly cheese, can significantly reduce the risk for heart disease or stroke later in life.
+Furthermore, studies have shown that a regular intake of low-fat dairy products can help reduce the risk for heart disease or stroke later in life, which is why it is included in the dietary approaches to stop hypertension (DASH) diet.
 Researchers explain that various components in dairy products may help improve blood cholesterol and enhance the function of endothelial cells, which line deep veins and arteries, thus enabling them to dilate properly.
-In this way, increased consumption of cheese might promote optimal cardiovascular health (8).
+In this way, increased consumption of low-fat cheese might promote optimal cardiovascular health (8).

 There may be an intriguing connection between cheese intake and gut microbiota composition.
 The gut microbiome is a community of microorganisms that live inside the digestive tract, and it contains about 100 trillion bacteria, fungi, viruses, and microbes.
-As a fermented food, cheese is full of probiotics that improve bowel health and boost immunity (11).
+As a fermented food, cheese may provide probiotics that improve bowel health and boost immunity (11).

 Omega-3 Fatty Acids

-The milk fat contained in cheese is very rich in monounsaturated fatty acids (MUFA) and saturated fatty acids (SFA).
+The milk fat contained in cheese is rich in monounsaturated fatty acids (MUFA) and saturated fatty acids (SFA).
 MUFAs are especially abundant in specific cheeses like goat cheese, blue cheese, and brie, which contain up to 10 grams per 1-ounce serving.
-Furthermore, some evidence indicates that consuming high amounts of dairy products can significantly reduce the risk for heart disease or stroke later in life due to the saturated fatty acids, which help improve blood cholesterol, and the MUFAs that support optimal endothelial function (10).
+Furthermore, some evidence indicates that regularly consuming low-fat dairy products can significantly reduce the risk for heart disease or stroke later in life (10).

 If you tend to let yourself off the hook, raise the white flag when things get tougher than you expected, send yourself on an unconscious binge-eating trip – BetterMe app is here to help you leave all of these sabotaging habits in the past!

 Vitamin K is an essential nutrient required by every cell in the human body for good health.
-Cheese is one of the best natural food sources of vitamin K, and it can be a very helpful supplement when consumed through a balanced diet.
+Cheese is a great natural food source of vitamin K, and it can be a very helpful supplement when consumed through a balanced diet.
 The recommended daily intake for adults is 90 micrograms per day (15).

 The Bottom Line

-Cheese does not directly cause you to gain or lose weight, but having too much can contribute to weight gain when combined with an unhealthy lifestyle that is low in exercise and overall activity.
-Cutting back on your cheese consumption, especially those with high levels of saturated fats such as cream cheese and cheddar cheese, can help you lose weight.
+Cheese does not directly cause you to gain or lose weight, but overeating any food can contribute to weight gain when combined with an unhealthy lifestyle that is low in exercise and overall activity.
+Cutting back on your cheese consumption, especially those with high levels of saturated fats such as cream cheese and cheddar cheese, may help you lose weight.